-Plant pretty trees with pink and white flowers in your backyard for a display of colorful blooms in springtime.
-Plus, you'll attract more birds.
+Plant pretty trees with pink and white flowers in your yard for a gorgeous display of colorful blooms in springtime.

-Top 6 Trees with Pink and White Flowers in Spring
+9 Trees With Pink and White Flowers in Spring

 When you plant pretty trees with pink and white flowers in your backyard, the spring air fills with their sweet scent and lovely flowers.
 It’s like getting the best of both a backyard tree and a flower garden.
 And not only do they look lovely, but plenty of backyard birds are attracted to flowering trees, too!
-We’ve rounded up six of our favorite trees that burst into pink and white flowers in spring.
+We’ve rounded up nine of our favorite tree varieties that burst into pink and white flowers in spring.

 Magnolia